TexteaInc/.github/profile/README.md

 Unleash the power of data into the hands of more people.

-Textea combines data analyzing, processing, and visualization in the one-page experience.
+Textea combines data analysis, processing, and visualization in the one-page experience.

 ## Open Sources